christiansteier/mooclms/docs/source/google_drive_repository.rst

   3. Configure the Google Docs repository by entering the client ID and secret.
   4. Save changes.

-Getting ("pulling") your fles from Google Drive
+Getting ("pulling") your files from Google Drive
 -------------------------------------------------
   * From the file picker, click on the Google Drive link and a prompt to log in will appear.
   * If it is your first time, the click the "Allow access" button to log in.